buddhist-uni/buddhist-uni.github.io/_content/monographs/biography-of-shakyamuni_hsing-yun.md

 publisher: "Buddha's Light Publishing"
 ---

-A simple but powerful retelling of the Buddha’s life story from a renowned modern master.
+A deeply human, simple but powerful retelling of the Buddha’s life story from a renowned modern master.
+My most highly recommended biography of the Buddha.